-Joan Lesley Drew has been the company secretary of Mooroolbark & District Financial Services Limited since 2003.
-Joan's qualifications include a Bachelor of Business Degree, Accounting Major, Law Minor (Swinburne University) and Registered Tax Agent.
+The company secretary is Richard Kim Nicholas.
+Richard was appointed to the position of secretary on 15 August 2018.
+Joan Lesley Drew was the company secretary of Mooroolbark & District Financial Services Limited since 2003.

+Richard is a member of A.R.E.I. and G.A.I.C.D, licenced estate agent and a Director of Coulter Nicholas Pty Ltd and RVC Yarra Valley Grammar.
 Joan has operated her own accountancy practice since 1994 and was previously employed as an accountant and financial controller in private industry.
 Joan is member of the National Institute of Accountants and National Tax Agents Association.